Bilevel Optimization with a Lower-level Contraction: Optimal Sample Complexity without Warm-start: Comparison with Related Work

-\cite{chen2021single,khanduri2021near,guo2021randomized,feihu2021biadam} achieve the best-known sample complexity of $\tilde{O}(\epsilon^{-1.5})$ using variance reduction techniques\footnote{\cite{chen2021single} uses variance reduction only on the LL Hessian updates (see eq (12)).}.
-However, these techniques require additional algorithmic parameters and need expected smoothness assumptions to guarantee convergence \citep{arjevani2019lower}.
-Furthermore they increase the cost per iteration compared to the SGD-SGD strategy.
-For these reasons, we do not investigate these kind of techniques in the present work.
+\cite{chen2021single,khanduri2021near,guo2021randomized,feihu2021biadam,yang2021provably} achieve the best-known sample complexity of $\tilde{O}(\epsilon^{-1.5})$ using variance reduction techniques\footnote{\cite{chen2021single} uses variance reduction only on the LL Hessian updates (see eq.
+(12)).}. \cite{li2021fully} introduce the first fully single loop algorithm where both the LL and LS are warm-started and solved with one iteration, although it achieves a sample complexity of $O(\epsilon^{-2})$ while using variance reduction.
+Variance reduction techniques require additional algorithmic parameters and need expected smoothness assumptions to guarantee convergence \citep{arjevani2019lower}.
+Furthermore, they increase the cost per iteration compared to the SGD-SGD strategy since they require two stochastic samples per iteration to estimate gradients instead of one.
+For these reasons, we do not investigate these kinds of techniques in the present work.

-Except for \cite{chen2021single,guo2021randomized}, our method and all methods discussed in this section are also computationally efficient, since they only require gradients and Hessian-vector products.
+Except for \cite{chen2021single,guo2021randomized}, all aforementioned methods and ours are also computationally efficient, since they only require gradients and Hessian-vector products.
 Hessian-vector products have a cost comparable to gradients thanks to automatic differentiation. \cite{chen2021single,guo2021randomized} further rely on operations like inversions and projections of the LL Hessian.
 These can be too costly with a large number ($d$) of LL variables, which can make it impractical even to compute the full hessian.

-Among all the aforementioned methods, the work \citep{arbel2021amortized} is the most similar to ours.
-There, similarly to BSGM, the total sample complexity is of the order of $O(\epsilon^{-2})$.
-Also, the number of UL iterations and the size of the mini-batch to estimate $\nabla E$ and $\jac_2 \Phi$ is $O(\epsilon^{-1})$, as our method.
-The main differences with respect to BSGM are in the use of (1) the warm-start procedure in the LL problem and the LS, which in general decreases the complexity, (2) mini-batch sizes of the order of $O(\epsilon^{-1})$ to estimate $\Phi$ (in the LL), $\jac_1 \Phi $ (in the LS), which increase the complexity, contrasting with our choice of taking just one sample for estimating the same quantities.
-Overall, (1)-(2) balance out and ultimately give the same total complexity.

 All the aforementioned works study smooth bilevel problems with LL of type~\eqref{minminstochprob} and with a twice differentiable and strongly convex LL objective.
-At last, we mention two lines of work which consider different bilevel formulations: \citep{bertrand2020implicit,bertrand2021implicit}, which study the error of hypergradient approximation methods for certain non-smooth bilevel problems, and \citep{liu2020generic,liu2022general}, which analyze algorithms to tackle bilevel problems with more than one LL solution.
+At last, we mention two lines of work which consider different bilevel formulations: \citep{bertrand2020implicit,bertrand2021implicit}, which study the error of hypergradient approximation methods for certain non-smooth bilevel problems, and \citep{liu2020generic,liu2022general,arbel2022non}, which analyse algorithms to tackle bilevel problems with more than one LL solution.